top of page

 10.00 First Session

-• Stig Simeon Frøyshov (Norway), The Meal Service of the Horologion: History, Meaning and Performance
+• Stig Simeon Frøyshov (Norway), The Meal Services of the Horologion: History, Meaning and Performance

 13.00 Second Session